 Bats

-In May, bats will spend warmer evenings flying, looking for a supply of insects.
+In May, bats will spend warmer evenings flying around, looking for a supply of insects.
 Female bats will look for a location to form a nursing colony together, with bat pups typically born in June.

 Read more: Encourage and Support Bats in Your Garden